internetarchive/bookreader/README.md

 ## Plugins

 A basic plugin system is used.
 See the examples in the plugins directory.
 The general idea is that they are mixins that augment the BookReader prototype.
-See the plugins directory for all the included plugins, but here are some examples:
+See the plugins directory for all the included plugins, but here are some examples:-

 - plugin.autoplay.js - autoplay mode.
 Flips pages at set intervals.
 - plugin.chapters.js - render chapter markers